 A wide-field triplet apochromatic refractor telescope is a fantastic choice if you like photographic large nebulae regions like the one above.
 The field of view you can expect will depend on the sensor of your imaging camera.
-In the case of my ZWO ASI294MC Pro camera, the Esprit 100 delivers a the perfect amount of magnification for many popular deep sky targets.
+In the case of my ZWO ASI294MC Pro camera, the Esprit 100 delivers the perfect amount of magnification for many popular deep-sky targets.

 You can use the Stellarium planetarium software to identify the exact field of view you will get with a particular camera and telescope configuration.
 This is very useful when planning your next deep sky astrophotography project.

 Where is the Tulip Nebula?

 In the wide-angle image of the Cygnus region and Summer Triangle below, I have identified the location of the Tulip Nebula.
 If your GoTo telescope mount does not include the Sharpless catalog in its object database, entering in the NGC 6871 will get you very close.